 « View Full Digital Library

+By far, one of the most important things to understand about marketing in the digital era is that you really are talking about a two-way street.
+Marketing is no longer the passive experience it once was - meaning that people are no longer content to just sit there and be "sold to" by way of print or television advertisements.
+They want to be an active participant in their own buyer's journey and they want a far more interactive experience as a result.
 In essence, they want engagement and as much of it as possible - meaning they want to participate in as many meaningful interactions as possible over time and they want your brand to help create those feelings.
 Getting to this point is thankfully fairly straightforward - you just need to keep a few key things in mind along the way.

 The Art of Engagement: Your Overview